 - White Man's Burden: This film is about an alternate America with a Stereotype Flip where whites and blacks switch places in the social-economic ladder.
 It doesn't feature this trope (or rather, its inversion) particularly much since the well-off black deuteragonist Thaddeus regards lower class whites such as protagonist Louis with contempt and racial prejudice, but his wife does support a charity to help poor white youths from the inner cities.

 - The Lives of a Bengal Lancer: Col. Stone's XO explains that Stone is the way he is because attention to duty above all else is the only way "a handful of men" can rule over 300 million natives in British India.
 This being a film made in Hollywood in the 1930s, the justice of Britain's rule over India isn't even questioned.

 - Black Panther (2018) inverts this trope as Black Man's Burden being the main motivation of N'Jobu and his son Erik, as they became disillusioned to see the oppression of African-descended people outside of Wakanda and come to believe that the world under control of Wakanda would have been better off for everyone.
 The irony of the title and its origins are not lost on the characters In-Universe, as T'Challa points out Killmonger has become Not So Different from the colonists using that justification who he hates so much.

 - Up the Down Staircase has an idealistic new teacher named Sylvia Barrett teaching at an inner-city New York school in the 1960s.
-Her students are multiracial however a good chunk are POC.
+(Her class is multiracial, with both white and minority students.)

-- The Soloist is about a white journalist who finds and befriends a black homeless man, who turns out to be a former musical prodigy before developing schizophrenia.
+- The Soloist is about a white journalist who finds and befriends a black homeless man, who turns out to be a former musical prodigy who developed schizophrenia.

 - Robert Sheckley's short story "Human Man's Burden" is a parody of this trope, using robots instead of some non-white ethnicity.